Golf Tutorials

 The Physics of Low Point Control

 So, if you’re not supposed to manually control the low point with your hands, what does control it?
 The answer lies in your body’s movement.
-The low point of your swing is determined by the lowest point in your body's motion, which for all practical purposes is your upper body's center gravity - or, to keep it simple, your sternum (the center of your chest).
+The low point of your swing is determined by the lowest point in your body's motion, which for all practical purposes is your upper body's center of gravity - or, to keep it simple, your sternum (the center of your chest).

 Think about it like a giant pendulum.
 Your body is the fixed pivot at the top, and the club is the weight swinging at the bottom.
 The bottom of the swing arc will always naturally hang directly below that pivot point.
 Therefore, to move the low point of the swing, you have to move the center of your body.